 - Best Way to Buy the Ticket

 The easiest way to see the cheap fares is on Google Flights.
-The cheap fares can be found through the summer in May, June, July and August, and continuing on through the end of the schedule in spurts.
-There looks to be more SkyTeam availability than anything.
-Cheap fares flying oneworld are the least common, but I saw some out of Pittsburgh and Detroit.
+The cheap fares can be found through the summer in June, July and August, and continuing on through the end of the schedule in spurts.
+Once you find the fare, book on the airline’s website.

-I brought up the following calendar of prices between Detroit and London on Google Flights.
-There are many sub $2k roundtrips on American Airlines and British Airways:
+I brought up the following calendar of prices between New York City and Frankfurt on Google Flights.
+There are many roundtrips for $1,999 or less flying Delta, Lufthansa, and even Singapore Business Class.

 Remember you don’t have to credit miles earned to the airline’s program that you’re flying.
 Here’s how the process of crediting to a partner works.